 Because the panels of Groups C and D lay in alternating sequence, the difference in performance seems an effect of different elevation of the panels (Group D = 10 degrees vs Group C =30 degrees).

-For other, comparable system configuration in the vicinity the difference is <3%, respectively also 5%
+For other, comparable system configuration in the vicinity the difference is <3%, respectively for 2018 and 2019 <5%.

 Solved: mid 2018 the 4 CIS-panels shifted to another inverter (type Solis700) which can deal with them without limitations.

-2) how to boost the groups with STECA2 and STECA5 to comparable performance as the other groups?
+3) How to boost the groups with STECA2 and STECA5 to comparable performance as STECA3&4?

 Additional (Dutch) PV-information